 I believe this is the future of education.

-Teaching is an honor and a joy.
+For my part, teaching is an honor and a joy.
 Every day I am excited to get to my classroom and get to work.
 Soon I will be teaching my own children, and I am so excited for them to experience this class that I have created.
 But this idea is larger than just my one classroom in Pine Island, MN.
-It’s truly a doorway into the future of education.
+It’s truly a window into a possible future of education.
 Our traditional education system has a critical shortage of student autonomy and creativity.
 The status quo is unacceptable when there is so much potential for change.

 This site has all of the resources that I have created so that any student can have an awesome Innovative Arts experience, regardless of school budgets.
 The resources are free and always will be for this reason: everyone deserves the chance to explore their creativity.
 Even the smallest paywall will exclude countless teachers and students who need this the most.